What Is The Best Font for ADHD?

-I also believe that article may be too technical.
-Hence, here’s an ADHD friendly version of it, plus a few thoughts I’ve been reflecting on and a cool note on a font for dyslexics.
+I also believe that the original article may be too technical, so here’s an ADHD-friendly version of it, along with a few reflections and a cool note on a font designed for dyslexics.

-Please note: This discussion is about trying to read something we are interested in, but we just can’t.
+Please note: this discussion is about trying to read something we’re interested in — but just can’t.
+For a deeper understanding, check out the original post first.

 What are the Styles of Fonts?

-For the purpose of this discussion, I focused on two: the “Serif” fonts (which have curly ends) and the “Sans” Fonts (which don’t have those ends)
+For the purpose of this discussion, I focused on two: the “Serif” fonts (those with curly ends) and the “Sans” fonts (those without).

 Is There a Best Font for ADHD?

-To this date, there is no research stating whether there is an ADHD friendly font, or if the use of certain fonts could help neurodivergents at all.
+To this date, there’s no research confirming the existence of an ADHD-friendly font, or whether the use of certain fonts could help neurodivergents at all.

 However:

-- I recently found out there’s a new font for dyslexics, (who are neurodivergents too)
+2. I recently discovered a new font created for dyslexics (who are also neurodivergent).

-- The fact that so many people google “ADHD fonts” and end up here, well, I believe it says a lot.
+3. And the fact that so many people Google “ADHD fonts” and end up here — well, that says a lot.

 Why “Sans” is the Best Font Style for ADHD?